ramCharan2405/HealthPay-Claim-Processor/README.md

 5.  **Test the endpoint:**
     Use the built-in FastAPI documentation at `http://127.0.0.1:8000/docs` to upload a multi-page PDF and test the `/process-claim` endpoint.

-## Mock AI Service (Demo Mode)

-For demonstration, the AI logic is simulated in `app/services.py`:
-- **Classification**: Uses keyword and pattern matching to determine document type.
-- **Extraction**: Uses regex to extract fields like patient name, amount, diagnosis, dates, etc., from the text.
-- **Validation**: Checks for required documents and data consistency.

-This allows you to demo the full workflow without any external dependencies or API rate limits.

 ## Example Output